Waywardnl/arpmonitor/README.md

-You need to install bash

-pkg install bash

 You need to install arp-scan

-pkg install arp-scan
+apt install arp-scan

 Optional, but handy you need ipcalc

-pkg install ipcalc
+apt install ipcalc

 You need to edit /etc/newsyslog.conf to keep the log rotated Add the following line